CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 section, but if you're interested, drop us an email at [info@copernica.com](mailto:info@copernica.com). **

 After the installation of Yothalot on all the nodes in the cluster you have to configure Yothalot.
-The yothalot process reads its configuration standard from the `/etc/yothalot/config.txt` config file.
+Yothalot reads its configuration standard from the `/etc/yothalot/config.txt` config file.
 In this configuration file you can configure your Yothalot process.
 We have a special [configuration section](copernica-docs:Yothalot/configuration) on this website that explains all the settings from this config file.